kuba-m524/test-repo2/README.md

 2. Second step to practice pushing new branches and merging
 3. 3rd step added at my-better-branch
 4. 4th step added at my-better-branch
+5. This 5th step should be commited not on master